Skip to Main Content

 Residents may bring in additional furnishings so long as items are removed upon departure.
 At no time should common area furnishings be taken into resident units.
 Examples of this might include residence hall common area furniture being pulled into a suite or apartment living area furnishings, meant for all residents use, being moved to one resident's bedroom.

 Our Residence Hall kitchens are available for resident use only.
-Residents should clean up after themselves immediately as these kitchens are shared with 80 to 120 other residents.
+Residents should clean up after themselves immediately as these kitchens are a communal space.
 The Student Housing custodial staff will not clean up personal messes in this area.
 Staff reserves the right to restrict access to the kitchen when lack of cleaning becomes a continual, persistent problem.
 Cleaning up one’s own mess quickly to allow others access is a communal living obligation.

 Laundry Rooms

 Laundry rooms are located on the ground-level floor of the Housing Lodge, on the first floor of Banfield Hall, and on the second floor of John Pugh Hall.
 Only Residence Hall residents will have access to Residence Hall laundry facilities.
 Student Housing is not responsible for items lost, stolen, or damaged during the laundry process, and residents are discouraged from leaving their items unattended.
-Additionally, security cameras are constantly recording in the laundry rooms.
-Items left in the laundry rooms should be reported to Residence Life Staff for removal.
+Items left in the laundry rooms should be reported to housing staff for removal.

 Pavilion Policies